bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+A functional component has hooks built in, whereas a stateful component does not. a `useState` hook is used to manage state. b `useEffect` hook is used to manage side effects. c `useContext` hook is used to manage context. d `useReducer` hook is used to manage reducers. e `useRef` hook is used to manage refs. f `useMemo` hook is used to manage memoization. g `useCallback` hook is used to manage callbacks. h `useImperativeHandle` hook is used to manage imperative handles. i `useLayoutEffect` hook is used to manage layout effects. j `useDebugValue` hook is used to manage debug values.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? a `componentWillMount` function is called when the component is first rendered. b `componentWillUpdate` function is called when the component is updated. c `componentWillUnmount` function is called when the component is unmounted. d `componentWillReceiveProps` function is called when the component receives new props. e `componentDidMount` function is called when the component is mounted. f `componentDidUpdate` function is called when the component is updated. g `componentDidCatch` function is called when the component catches an error. h `componentDidUpdate` function is called when the component is updated. i `componentDidUpdate` function is called when the component is updated. j `componentDidUpdate` function is called when the component is updated.

 3. Define stateful logic.
+state is a variable that is used to store data. setState is a function that is used to update the state.

-4. What are the three step of creating a successful test?
+4. What are the three steps of creating a successful test?
 What is done in each phase?
+1. Write a test that fails.
+2. Write a test that passes.
+3. Write a test that fails.